mongodb-industry-solutions/Vehicle-Digital-Twin-Feedback-Loop/Demo_Instructions.md

 2. Navigate to Triggers under App Services.
 You'll see two triggers:
     * analyze_battery_telemetry
     * publish_battery_inference
-3. Navigate into the analyze_battery_telemetry Trigger.
+3. Navigate into the analyze_battery_telemetry Trigger that you set up in [Part 4](https://github.com/mongodb-partners/Vehicle-Digital-Twin-Solution).
 This database trigger pushes the sensor record information to AWS Eventbridge.
-You'll notice the following:
-    * Cluster Name: Connected-Products
-    * Database Name: Integrations
-    * Collection Name: Sagemaker
-    * etc.

- 4. You'll see that the analyze_batter_telemetry function ran.
-If you want, you can navigate to the Functions tab in Atlas and you'll see that the publish_battery_inference JavaScrip function updates the vehicle model.
-You should see a red exclamation symbol on the WebUI as well as the mobile app.
+4. Navigate to the Functions tab in Atlas and you'll see that other trigger (publish_battery_inference) will use the publish_battery_inference JavaScrip **function** to update the vehicle model.
+Now you should see a red exclamation symbol on the WebUI as well as on the mobile app.

 ![image](https://github.com/mongodb-industry-solutions/Digital-Twins-With-AWS/blob/main/media/status.png)